proycon/folia/docs/spec/index.rst

 Document structure
 ----------------------

-FoLiA is a document based format, representing each document and all relevant annotations in a single XML file.
+FoLiA is a document-based format, representing each document and all relevant annotations in a single XML file.
 The basic structure of such a FoLiA document is as follows and should always be UTF-8 encoded.